Ghana court rules Argentine naval ship seizure was legal

 Argentina declared a sovereign default a decade ago and now faces a raft of lawsuits in U.S. courts by bondholders seeking state asset freezes to recover the value of defaulted bonds.

-The Libertad, a Navy frigate with 200 crew, was detained in Ghana’s eastern port of Tema on October 2 under a court order sought by NML Capital Ltd, an affiliate of the investment firm Elliott Management.
+The Libertad, a navy frigate with 200 crew, was detained in Ghana’s eastern port of Tema on Oct.
+2 under a court order sought by NML Capital Ltd, an affiliate of the investment firm Elliott Management.

-Argentina’s Foreign Ministry issued a statement vowing to “employ all means afforded by the judicial system in Ghana and by the international courts in defense of its sovereignty.”

-Earlier, the country’s defense ministry filed a motion contesting the detention.
+Argentina’s defence ministry filed a motion contesting the detention claiming sovereign immunity.
 It said that, due to its military nature, the vessel could not be targeted by creditors.

 In its ruling the commercial court in Ghana’s capital Accra said Argentina had forfeited such immunities when it issued the bonds.

-“The defense applicant had made it so clear in the transaction agreement that it was waiving such immunity and it is my view that the action being sought by the plaintiff is binding in accordance with the laws,” the judge said in a statement.
+“The defence applicant had made it so clear in the transaction agreement that it was waving such immunity and it is my view that the action being sought by the plaintiff is binding in accordance with the laws,” the judge said in a statement.

 Ace Ankomah, a lawyer for NML Capital, told Reuters his clients were seeking a bond deposit worth at least $20 million before releasing the vessel.
 Argentina owed his clients “well over $300 million”, he said.